 Substance Use Disorders (SUD)

-Cascadia offers alcohol and drug outpatient services for adults, including individual therapy with professional counselors helping with coping with past trauma, mental health conditions such as depression and anxiety, education on the effects of substances, relapse prevention, and building effective relationships.
+Cascadia offers alcohol and drug outpatient services for adults, including individual therapy with professional counselors helping to cope with past trauma, mental health conditions such as depression and anxiety, education on the effects of substances, relapse prevention, and building effective relationships.

 We offer women’s groups, men’s groups and culturally specific groups for African Americans, and the LGBTQ community.